gcarvalho/RSync/README.md

 - sync tree on project open
 - some sort of configuration wizard would be nice...
 - add a "don't bug me for now" on error.
 When away from a network, saving gets annoying...
+- get it working in Windows
+- get it working in Sublime Text 2, if enough people request it
 - **Improve documentation**
 - Seriously, lots more...